40 Awesome Mother's Day Activity Ideas You Can Even Pull Off Last Minute

 Jewelry, tote bags, candles...there’s a DIY project that has your mom’s name all over it.
 Make something together or gift her one of these art subscription boxes and let her creative juices flow.
 (Either way, the finished product will be so much better than that macaroni necklace you made her in the first grade.)

-Pack an alfresco feast (think: cheese, fruit and sandwiches) and pick out a prime spot in your backyard (or driveway or front stoop) for a relaxing and delicious afternoon.
+Pack an alfresco feast (think: cheese, fruit and sandwiches) and pick out a prime spot in your backyard or nearest park for a relaxing and delicious afternoon.

 Your mom is always trying to get everyone together for a family snap.
 Do the work for her this year and print out all those family photos you have on your phone (use an online service like Shutterfly) and put them in an album.
 Aren't you thoughtful?